valentynkt/BackendGarden/content/Mind-Llama/AutoGen.md

 > In the blink of an eye, the world races forward, leaving us clutching the memories of a time we didn't realize was already gone.
 > - GPT-4

+Your ability to get something useful out of large language models up until this point has mostly come down to your ability to engineer a prompt or a series of prompts.

+But Microsoft wants you to think even bigger:  Prompt Orchestration?

+With their release of the AutoGen framework, it makes it possible for you to build

-The ability to effective prompt a large language model mostly comes down to your ability to communicate what you actually want - not so different from talking with humans.
+comes down to your ability to communicate what you actually want - not so different from talking with humans.